Good news: Just about every state in the country now has a cottage food law legalizing the sale of nonhazardous home-baked goods for public sale.

 Try These Recipes!

-These recipes have all been lab-certified as under 0.85 water activity.
+The following recipes have all been lab-certified as under 0.85 water activity.
 They are part of a larger project led by a Wisconsin-based farmer team under a North Central Sustainable Agriculture Research & Education Farmer Rancher grant to develop a toolkit for farmers interested in launching home kitchen bakery businesses.
+Find more recipes here.

 Zucchini Raisin Muffins